American agriculture company Cargill is reportedly testing blockchain technology to track the origin of turkey products.

 - Studies in 2016 revealed 73 percent of consumers feel positively about companies that are transparent about where and how their products are made, grown or raised;¹ and more than half of consumers consider farmers one of the most trusted sources on food-related issues.²

 - This year, the Honeysuckle White® brand held consumer focus groups that confirmed consumers feel good about buying turkey raised by family farmers.

 Blockchain is used to trace turkey

 Blockchain technology is known for its ability to make safe transactions that should first be approved by participants in the chain.
-While the technology is associated with the boom of cryptocurrencies, it is also being used in various fields like financial technology, healthcare and the food industry.
+While the technology is associated with the boom of cryptocurrencies which brought some early-stage players like Coinbase to consider going public, it is also being used in various fields like financial technology, healthcare and the food industry.